pvts/rainfall-prediction/README.md

-# Rainfall prediction - WIP
+# Rainfall prediction

-EDA and predictions using Machine Learning on a dataset containing weather data obtained from the Australian Bureau of Meteorology.
-An extra column to the existing dataset called `Rain Tomorrow` has been manually added.
+EDA and predictions using Machine Learning models on a dataset containing weather data obtained from the Australian Bureau of Meteorology.
+An extra column to the existing dataset called `Rain Tomorrow` has been manually added, which predicts the probability of observing rain on the following day.
 You can find the original dataset (segregated) below;

 http://www.bom.gov.au/climate/data/